 Composite decking is engineered for durability.
 It’s resistant to rot, insects, and fading, meaning it can last for decades with minimal maintenance.
 Wood decks, while beautiful, are more susceptible to these issues and may need to be replaced sooner.
 This longer lifespan is a key factor in the long-term value proposition of composite decking.
 While the initial cost might be higher, you’re investing in a deck that will likely last much longer and require less upkeep, ultimately saving you money and hassle.
 For examples of durable and long-lasting outdoor structures, take a look at our vinyl patio covers and vinyl gates.
 These products showcase the resilience and longevity that vinyl, a key component of many composite materials, can offer.

-Financing Your Composite Deck
+Financing Your New Composite Deck

 Building a composite deck adds value to your home and enhances your outdoor living space.
 Understanding the costs and exploring financing options will help you make smart decisions and bring your dream deck to life.
 A G Vinyl Fencing is here to guide you through the process.

-Available Financing Options
+Exploring Your Financing Options

 Before you explore financing, it’s good to have a general idea of the potential cost.
 Composite decking typically runs between $20 and $38 per square foot.
 For a standard 12′ by 14′ deck (228 square feet), you’re likely looking at anywhere from $5,821 to $10,826.
 This range highlights the importance of careful budgeting.
 Use a composite decking cost estimator to get a more accurate estimate for your specific project.